November 5, 1944

 Kunming during the month).

-INDIA-BURMA THEATER (Tenth Air Force): In Burma, about 70 P-47s attack Lashio
+INDIA-BURMA THEATER (Tenth Air Force): Roughly seventy P-47s attack Lashio

 Airfield, hit gun positions on Kyundaw Island, bomb the Kanbalu marshalling